Huracan-project/huracanpy/paper/paper.md

 # Description

-HuracanPy is built on xarray.
-It loads track data as an xarray dataset, and provides an xarray accessor to provide cyclone-specific analysis methods.
+HuracanPy is built on Xarray.
+It loads track data as an Xarray dataset, and provides an Xarray accessor to provide cyclone-specific analysis methods.
-This allows us to draw from xarray's performance and existing methods, and also means that we can handle track attributes which are not just scalar.
+This allows us to draw from Xarray's performance and existing methods, and also means that we can handle track attributes which are not just scalar.

 ## Loading data

 HuracanPy currently supports loading tracks from:

-* CSV (comma-separated variable) files where each row correspond to a cyclone point and each column to a feature.
+* CSV (comma-separated values) files where each row corresponds to a cyclone point and each column to a feature.

 * NetCDF (Network Common Data Form) files following CF (Climate and Forecast) conventions [@cfconventions], specifically the formats for trajectory data described in H.4 [@cfconventionswebpage].

-* NetCDF files similar to the CF conventions can also be loaded provided they use specific naming for the track ID.
+* NetCDF files similar to the CF conventions can also be loaded, provided they use specific naming for the track ID.

 * Text files from TempestExtreme's StitchNodes (GFDL format, see [@ullrich2021tempestextremes])